Lu Wenfu: Artistic value

 In the field of contemporary public literary creations, Lu Wenfu represented the old generations of writers in their respective works, along with Fan Xiaoqing (the middle-aged generation) and Zhu Wenying (the younger generation).
-He was an old-fashioned gentleman who remained unaffected by the rampant ideological and dogmatic literature.
-Lu Wenfu left his distinctive literary memories of Suzhou in different perspectives, including political, cultural, economic, and personal imprints.
-The rich human nature and vivid inner characters showed us a picture of the real lifestyle and the authentic residents in Suzhou, an old city with the reputation of "Venice of the East", "representing some inner expressions left by literature that are best worth savoring in the historical process for Suzhou city."
+Lu Wenfu wrote about Suzhou from different perspectives, including political, cultural, economic, and personal, "representing some inner expressions left by literature that are best worth savoring in the historical process for Suzhou city."